zhuqunxi/NDDE/README.md

 # PyTorch Implementation of Neural Delay Differential Equations (NDDEs)
 The source code of NDDEs will be fully released once our extended work is published.
-If you have any question about this software, please contact Qunxi Zhu (qxzhu16@fudan.edu.cn).
+If you have any questions about this software, please contact Qunxi Zhu (qxzhu16@fudan.edu.cn).

 ## Examples
 Examples can be found in the [`Examples`](./Examples) directory.